futrime/lip/docs/en/tooth_json_file_reference.md

 ## placement

 Indicates how should Lip handle file placement.
+When installing, files from "source" will be placed to "destination".
+When uninstalling, files at "destination" will be removed.

 ### Syntax